 Shareholder activism in the Covid era and beyond

-ETHICAL BOARDROOM: 2020 saw the lowest number of proxy fights in more than 20 years in the United States as a result of the Covid-19 pandemic.
+ETHICAL BOARDROOM: 2020 saw the lowest number of proxy fights in more than 20 years in the United States as a result of the COVID-19 pandemic.
 In what specific ways did the pandemic impact shareholder activism?

 DEREK ZABA (DZ): Coronavirus was corporate America’s most effective ‘poison pill’ last proxy season.
 The pandemic reached the US in early March 2020 – right at the time when the majority of public companies there hold their annual shareholder meeting.
 The enormous uncertainty and volatility brought most campaigns to a screeching halt at the time.
 However, this was entirely a Q2 phenomenon.
 Starting with the summer of 2020, activists started campaigning again – first privately and then more publicly.
 For the year as a whole, Sidley Austin ended up defending 17 proxy fights, the highest number in the firm’s history.